Arteco-Global/integrations/README.md

 ## Usage example

-This repository is the key repo for all arteco past, current and future integration.
+This repository is the key repo for all the Arteco past, current and future integrations.

 * [Arteco integration examples](/documentation/index.html)
 * [Security Connector](/SecurityConnector/secuirtyEvent.js)